awsdocs/amazon-cognito-developer-guide/doc_source/role-trust-and-permissions.md

 }
 ```

-This policy defines that we want to allow federated users from `cognito-identity.amazonaws.com` \(the issuer of the OpenID Connect token\) to assume this role\.
-Additionally, we make the restriction that the aud of the token, in our case the identity pool ID, matches our identity pool\.
-Finally, we specify that the amr of the token contains the value unauthenticated\.
+This policy grants federated users from `cognito-identity.amazonaws.com` \(the issuer of the OpenID Connect token\) permission to assume this role\.
+Additionally, the policy restricts the `aud` of the token, in this case the identity pool ID, to match the identity pool\.
+Finally, the policy specifies that one of the array members of the multi\-value `amr` claim of the token issued by the Amazon Cognito `GetOpenIdToken` API operation has the value `unauthenticated`\.

-When Amazon Cognito creates a token, it will set the `amr` of the token to be either "unauthenticated" or "authenticated" and in the authenticated case will include any providers used during authentication\.
-This means you can create a role that trusts only users that logged in via Facebook, simply by changing the amr clause to look like the following:
+When Amazon Cognito creates a token, it sets the `amr` of the token as either `unauthenticated` or `authenticated`\.
+If `amr` is `authenticated`, the token includes any providers used during authentication\.
+This means that you can create a role that trusts only users that logged in via Facebook by changing the `amr` condition as shown:

 ```
 "ForAnyValue:StringLike": {